danielcranston/crx_kinematics/README.md

 The approach reduces the IK problem to a 1-D search for zeros over a scalar function.
 See [DERIVATION.md](DERIVATION.md) for an overview of the approach.

+The C++ package also hosts a Moveit 2 Kinematics plugin that is compatible out of the box with [the official Fanuc URDF descriptions](https://github.com/FANUC-CORPORATION/fanuc_description/).

 # Examples

 The Python package comes with a interactive demo: